gvwilson/change/gst/index.md

 -   Two kinds of knowledge [[Scott1998](b:Scott1998)]
     -   [*Techne*](g:techne) is hard-and-fast rules, often derived from first principles
-    -   [*Metis*](g:metis) "can be acquired only by long practice at similar but rarely identical tasks [and] requires constant adaptation to changing circumstances."
+    -   [*Metis*](g:metis) "can be acquired only by long practice at similar but rarely identical tasks [and] requires constant adaptation to changing circumstances"
     -   Scientists and programmers want techne; organizational change requires metis

 <section class="exercise" markdown="1">